itsmaxymoo/itsmaxymoo.com/_dev_projects/bc125py.md

 order: 100
 ---

-A Python-based interface and programming software for the Uniden BC125AT
+A Linux programming tool for the Uniden BC125AT handheld police scanner